10 Highest Mountains in the World Have to See Once in Your Lifetime !

 • Karna Rana

 Nepal is known as the kingdom of the Himalayas.
 Here are 8 out of the 10 highest mountains in the world.
 Mt.
-Everest is the roof of the World, an elevation of 8,848.86 meters.
+Everest is the roof of the world, with an elevation of 8,848.86 meters.
 Mt.
 K2 and Nanga Parbat are outside Nepal.
-Owing to the semi-tropical latitude and rainfall, the mountains are covered in vegetation up to around 3,500-4,000m (the tree line generally goes up to about 3,900m).
-Beyond the first ridge of the Himalayas is a high altitude or ‘cold’ desert.
+Owing to the semi-tropical latitude and rainfall, the mountains are covered in vegetation up to around 3,500–4,000 m (the tree line generally goes up to about 3,900 m).
+Beyond the first ridge of the Himalayas is a high-altitude, or ‘cold’ desert.
 This includes the Upper Mustang, Manang, and Dolpo.
-This trans-Himalaya region is in a rain shadow, as the monsoon clouds drop rain on the south side of the mountains, leaving these areas dry during the summer.
+This trans-Himalaya region is in a rain shadow as the monsoon clouds drop rain on the south side of the mountains, leaving these areas dry during the summer.

 Table of Contents

 An adventurer looks up "10 Highest Mountains in the World" online in a fit of free-spirited search.
 Google, the know-it-all, presents a perfectly curated list accompanied by jaw-dropping high-resolution shots.
 The adventurer is thrilled.
-Overjoyed when they find out eight out of ten of the majestic peaks lay across a small nation called Nepal.
+They are overjoyed when they find out eight out of ten of the majestic peaks lie across a small nation called Nepal.
 That adventurer is you.

 No matter who or where you are, the world's highest mountains call for you.
 As the saying goes, "There are no "bad" adventurers, just unprepared ones."
 A relatively inexperienced adventurer needs to check where the world's ten highest mountains are before heading out.